Distributional Regression

 1

-Merges the severity dataframe sev with the covariates in covariates by matching the IDpol column.
-Assigning how='left' ensures that all rows from the left dataset sev is considered, and only the matching columns from covariates are selected.
-Also drops the policy ID column and any missing values or/and NAN values.
+Merges the severity dataframe sev with the covariates in cov by matching the IDpol column.
+Assigning how='left' ensures that all rows from the left dataset sev is considered, and only the matching columns from cov are selected.
+Also drops the policy ID column and any rows with missing values.

 ClaimAmount Exposure VehPower VehAge DrivAge BonusMalus VehBrand VehGas Area Density Region